vocawaves/.github/SECURITY.md

 # Security
-Due to the VOCA-UK project's nature, security is a top priority.
-If you believe you've found a vulnerability in any VOCA-UK repository (github.com/vocauk) please report it to us as described below.
+Due to the VOCAWAVES project's nature, security is a top priority.
+If you believe you've found a vulnerability in any VOCAWAVES repository (github.com/vocauk) please report it to us as described below.

 ## Important Information
-Remember: **Do not attempt to damage the VOCA-UK website or services**, for example via DDOS, spamming and brute force attacks.
+Remember: **Do not attempt to damage the VOCAWAVES website or services**, for example via DDOS, spamming and brute force attacks.

 ## Reporting Vulnerabilities
 **Do not report security issues through GitHub issues, discussions or our Discord server**.
-Please instead report them directly to our contact email at contact@vocauk.com with ``SECURITY: <issue here>`` as the subject field, replacing ``<issue here>`` with brief information as to what the issue is and what repository it occurs on.
+Please instead report them directly to our contact email at contact@vocawaves.org with ``SECURITY: <issue here>`` as the subject field, replacing ``<issue here>`` with brief information as to what the issue is and what repository it occurs on.

 You may use the following format for sending information: